Why Should I become

 There are a number of couples who desire to have children, but discover it is very unlikely or impossible for them to get pregnant.
 Often, this is because of problems with the health of the woman’s eggs.
 Using special treatments, many of these couples get pregnant with the help of egg donation.
 The amazing women who participate as egg donors make it possible for such couples to achieve their dream of having a child.

 Egg donation gives an opportunity to women whose ovaries do not make healthy eggs to still become a mother.
 There are many women who rely on the help of other amazing women through egg donation.
-Consequently, there are many families waiting on an egg donor match.
+Consequently, there are many families waiting for an egg donor match.

 Egg Donation Process for Tampa Egg Donors